tessavdheiden/deep-rl-udacity/p3/README.md

 ### Model details

-Please read `Report.ipynb` to get familiar with the models and implementation.
+Please read `Report.ipynb` to get familiar with the models and implementation (achitecture and hyper parameters).
+It also contains future a list of future improvements.